tidewave-ai/tidewave_js/README.md

 });
 ```

-### HTTP MCP via Next.js Integration
+### HTTP MCP for Next.js

-Tidewave provides seamless integration with Next.js through a handler function.
+Tidewave provides seamless integration with Next.js, you only need to expose its
-Add the handler to your API routes **and** `middleware.ts`:

-> [!WARNING] Note that the below helper functions will only work on development
-> mode `NODE_ENV === 'development'` if the validation fails, an Error will be
-> thrown
+routes and then plug its middleware accordingly:

 **Pages Router** - Create `pages/api/tidewave/[...all].ts`: